 Keep looking for work

 In your career as a makeup artist, a great deal of time will be spent and searching for makeup jobs.
 As you build your list of contacts, continue to hand out your resume and portfolio to potential employers!
-Gaining hands-on experience is essential, and it also looks impressive to clients and employers if you’re experience with any kind of previous makeup job.
+Gaining hands-on experience is essential, and it also looks impressive to clients and employers if you’re experienced with any kind of previous makeup job.